bakdata/ci-templates/actions/helm-deploy/README.md

 # helm-deploy

-This action will deploy a Helm chart on a Google Kubernetes Engine cluster.
+This action will deploy a Helm chart on a Kubernetes cluster.

 ## Prerequisites